gabrielsoltz/metahub/README.md

 > Resources that are independent (they have their own ARN) and are referencing the affected resource without being associated to it

-When True returns list of something_that_is_referencing_the_affected_resource...
+When True returns a list of something_that_is_referencing_the_affected_resource...

 - its_referenced_by_<something_that_is_referencing_the_affected_resource>

 # MetaTags

-**MetaHub** relies on [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to query the tags associated to your resources by using the option `--meta-tags.`
+**MetaHub** relies on [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to query the tags associated with your resources by using the option `--meta-tags.`

-Note that not all AWS resource type supports this API, you can check [supported services](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/supported-services.html).
+Note that not all AWS resource type supports this API.
+You can check [supported services](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/supported-services.html).

-Tags are a crucial part for understanding your context.
-Tagging strategies often includes:
+Tags are a crucial part of understanding your context.
+Tagging strategies often include:
 - Environment (like Production, Staging, Development, etc.)
 - Data classification (like Confidential, Restricted, etc.)
 - Owner (like a team, a squad, a business unit, etc.)
 - Compliance (like PCI, SOX, etc.)

-If you follow a useful tagging strategy, you will be able to filter and generate interesting outputs, for example, you could list all findings that are related to a speficic team and provide that data directly to that team.
+If you follow a proper tagging strategy, you can filter and generate interesting outputs.
+For example, you could list all findings related to a specific team and provide that data directly to that team.

 `./metahub --list-findings --sh-filters ResourceId=arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890 --meta-tags`